George Jennings: 1855

 During the Crimean War, Jennings headed the sanitary commission sent out by the British Government to improve the condition at Selimiye Barracks hospital at Scutari, Sebastopol at the request of Florence Nightingale.

 1860–1870

-During the 1860s Jennings was most certainly building up an export business.
-Somewhere between 1866 and 1888 he supplied Khedive of Egypt, Tewfik Pasha with a very elaborate mahogany shower cabinet.
-He also supplied the Empress Eugenie of France with a magnificent copper bath.
-He was definitely building up a good reputation and in 1870 supplied the water closet with his patented flushing mechanism in Lord Bute's Victorian bathroom in the Bute Tower at Cardiff Castle designed by architect William Burges.
+During the 1860s, Jennings was building up an export business.
+Sometime between 1866 and 1888, he supplied Khedive of Egypt, Tewfik Pasha with an elaborate mahogany shower cabinet.
+He also supplied the Empress Eugenie of France with a copper bath.
+He built a reputation and, in 1870, supplied the water closet with his patented flushing mechanism in Lord Bute's Victorian bathroom in the Bute Tower at Cardiff Castle designed by architect William Burges.